-Cold rivers from the Ojos del Selado mountains rushed in waterfall as colourful ribbons of high-bearing villagers traversed its gravelled slopes.
+Cold rivers from the Ojos del Selado mountains rushed in waterfall as a colourful ribbon of high-bearing villagers traversed its gravelled slopes.
 By nightfall they would gather on the plateaux below, raise their tents, and rest.
 Continuing their downward journey at dawn.
 This annual trek to the salt plains below was unknown ever to have been broken in the collective memory of the villagers.
-The payment for their work giving them what they needed to survive the winters.
-It was not work for the weak, or the unwilling, with pay so low not even the poorest of the dwellers below their slopes would consider it.
-Leaving behind the old to care of the very young, for three back-breaking months of each year they filled sacks with damp coarse salt.
-Before ascending skywards again.
+The payment for their work there giving them what they needed to survive the harsh winters.
+It was not work for the weak, or the unwilling, with pay so low not even the poorest of the dwellers below their high slopes would consider it.
+Leaving behind the old to take care of the very young, for three back-breaking months of each year they filled damp sacks with coarse salt.
+Before ascending skywards again once the season was over.
 It was their way, and forever would be their way.

 The sponge foragers didn’t concern Pablo either.
 His was not a mind to dwell on the sorrows of others.
 To him, life had just been a series of needs to be met.
 Now, at sixty three with his beard turned white and a mouthful of no teeth, his youngest daughter lately married and her mother buried three years before, it was solely his own fate that concerned him.
 He had nothing put by.
 Nothing to hold should he fall.
 And no one to look after him either, when, sure as winter, old age would come.
 If he was to survive, he needed to accumulate something.
 Something.
 At least something.
 The lean-to shack he stored his salt in, and now lived, was used by grace of a three hundred peso annual rent paid to the local landowning family.
 The wealth he possessed, his only wealth, was a string of donkeys.
 Just five in number, they were used daily to transport sacks of salt from the plains to his shack.
 If he sold those donkeys, what then.
 Live easy for a year, then carry the salt on his back?
 No, those donkeys he could never sell.